microsoft/aed-content-nasa-su20/Learn/IntrotoPython/introduction-installation/includes/2-what-is-a-programming-language.md

-# What is a Programming Language
+# Understand What Defines a Programming Language

 In the previous unit, we talked about how learning to code is a great skill.
 But - What Is Coding?